Alberdi/rogueforce/README.md

 How can I run it?
 -----------------
-You'll need to download all the files in this repository and add the required library files to the root folder from the [libtcod webpage](http://doryen.eptalys.net/libtcod/download/), version 1.5.1.
-For Linux systems this is simply the `libtcod.so` file.
+You'll need to download all the files in this repository and add the required library files to the root folder from the [libtcod webpage](https://bitbucket.org/libtcod/libtcod), version 1.6.3.

-After that, run `scenario.py` from the command line for the full experience or `battle.py` for a quick fight.
+After that, run `scenario.py` from the command line for the full (buggy) experience or `battle.py` for a quick fight.
 The only one that supports network play at the moment is `battle.py`, you can try it with:

     python battle.py [0|1] {address port}